Cat bite

 Cat bites are bites inflicted upon humans, other cats, and other animals by the domestic cat (Felis catus).
 Data from the United States show that cat bites represent between 5–15% of all animal bites inflicted to humans, but it has been argued that this figure could be the consequence of under-reporting as bites made by cats are considered by some to be unimportant.
-Though uncommon, cat bites can sometimes transmit rabies, cause health complications, and even, though very rarely, lead to death.
+Though uncommon, cat bites can transmit rabies, cause health complications, and, in rare cases, lead to death.

 Signs and symptoms

 Cat bites are usually considered minor injuries but can result in serious infection and cause rabies if inflicted by a rabid cat.
 Common symptoms include pain and swelling around the affected area.
 Sometimes, direct tissue damage from the cat bite can impair mobility or cause tenosynovitis or arthritis.
 In these cases, surgical consultation is needed to assess severity.
 Some unusual complications, like deep-vein thrombosis, subcutaneous emphysema and fetal tachycardia have been described.
 Some of the infections acquired from a cat bite can be acquired otherwise, like plague.